mnauman013/rust_proj/README.md

 This means the function successfully filtered all occurrences of 20 from the input vector.

 ✅ Perfect for learning Rust structs, methods, and iteration! 🚀

+# 5: Banking System with Error Handling (Bank_err) 🚀
+This Rust project is a simple banking system that allows users to deposit, withdraw, and check their balance while handling errors gracefully.
+It demonstrates Rust Traits, Structs, and the Result type for error handling.

+**🔹 Features**
+✅ Create Bank Accounts with unique account numbers and holder names.
+✅ Deposit Money with validation (no negative deposits).
+✅ Withdraw Money with validation (no overdrafts or negative withdrawals).
+✅ Error Handling using Result<(), String> for safe transactions.
+✅ Display Account Balance after transactions.

+**📌 How It Works**
+1️⃣ Create an account with an initial balance.
+2️⃣ Attempt deposits and withdrawals.
+3️⃣ Handle errors using match.
+4️⃣ Print the final balance after transactions.

+**💡 Tech Used**
+🦀 Rust (Traits, Structs, Pattern Matching, and Error Handling).

+🚀 Run the Project
+'''cargo run'''

+Enter deposit/withdraw amounts and see how the system manages transactions securely